ZachariahRedfield/nat-1-games/src/docs/Codex.md

 * Interaction layout (single group): Consolidated Draw, Grid/Canvas, Select, and Save into one horizontal group with a single background container.
 When Draw is active, Grid/Canvas appear between Draw and Select; when Select is active, Save appears to the right of Select.
 * Header polish: Moved the Toolbar toggle under the "Map Builder" title as a compact, low-emphasis button; removed it from the right-side header controls.
 * Layer icons: Replaced placeholder/emoji eyes with inline SVG icons for reliable rendering; added a Tokens layer visibility toggle using the same icons.
-* Select-mode crash fix: Resolved a white screen when pressing Select caused by an undefined `selectedTokensList` reference.
-Added missing state to MapBuilder and guarded usages.
+* Save Selection dialog: Added a right-side panel (reusing Asset Creation layout) that lets you choose Natural Group or Merged Image for images, or Token/Token Group for tokens.
+Replaces browser confirm/prompt flow.
+* Assets panel layout: In Images preview mode, add a divider between thumbnail and name and move Edit/Delete below the name.
+In Names mode, keep Delete at top-right and place Edit beside it.
+* Asset action buttons: Normalized Edit/Delete sizes and grouped them so they touch (no gap) in both modes for a consistent look.
+* Asset tile padding: In Images preview mode, increased bottom padding and used a vertical layout so the selection border encloses the Edit/Delete buttons cleanly.
+* App default route: Removed the development shortcut that booted directly into Map Builder; the app now opens to the Main Menu by default.
+* Asset editing: Added an Edit button next to Delete on selected assets.
+Clicking Edit re-opens the Asset Creation panel prefilled with the asset.
+Save overwrites; Save Copy creates a new asset.
+* Auth scaffolding: Added `Login.jsx`, `PlayerPlaceholder.jsx`, and `src/utils/auth.js`; guarded DM routes in `src/App.jsx`.
+Added serverless API stubs `api/login.js` and `api/signup.js` using bcrypt, JWT, and Vercel KV.
+Session stored in `localStorage` and auto-restored on load.
+* Auth UI polish: Added Logout button and current username/role to the top-right of headers (Map Builder, Start Session, Asset Creation, Player).
+Clicking Logout clears the session and returns to the Main Menu/Login.

 ### How To Test — Multi-Select & Save

 * Select mode: Click to select one.
 Shift/Ctrl-click toggles additional items.
 * Drag-box: In Select mode, click-and-drag on empty space to marquee-select.
-* Save (images): With multiple images selected, press Save → confirm dialog asks Natural Group (OK) or Merged Image (Cancel).
+* Save (images): With multiple images selected, press Save and choose Natural Group or Merged Image in the dialog.
-* Save (tokens): With multiple tokens selected, press Save → creates a Token Group asset.
+* Save (tokens): With multiple tokens selected, press Save and confirm Token Group in the dialog.
-* Mixed: When both types selected, choose which to save by reducing the selection to one type (current behavior).
+* Mixed: When both types selected, use the dialog’s Images/Tokens toggle to pick a path; the other type is ignored for this save.
+* Edit asset: Select an asset in the Assets panel, click Edit.
+Modify fields and press Save (overwrite) or Save Copy (duplicate).
+Text/label images open in the Text tab; Color opens in Materials; Natural shows the variants list.
 * Assets panel preview toggle: Renamed the toggle to "Preview Image" / "Preview Names".
 When "Preview Names" is active, the Assets box renders a compact vertical list of asset names instead of image thumbnails.
 * Assets panel preview mode: Replaced single toggle with a side-by-side segmented control in the Assets header: "Images" | "Names".
 Selecting "Names" renders a compact vertical list; selecting "Images" shows thumbnail grid.